sotudeko/gcalendar-v1/README.md

 **Download the java app**
   * Create a working directory
   * Click on the *gcalendar.zip* file, then download the file to your working directory
   * Unzip the contents into the working directory.
-This will extract the file *gcalendar.jar*
+This will extract the file *gcalendar-<version>.jar*
 	```
 	mkdir ${HOME}/gcalendar
 	cd gcalendar